ernnst/ernnst.github.io/_posts/2020-07-13-github-uptime-and-microsoft.markdown

 Millions of individuals and businesses rely on GitHub daily.
 Having that in mind, I am surprised how GitHub allows such a generous error budget for themselves.
 For example in April 2020 it went down to **99.67%**.

 After exploring their [historic status page data](https://www.githubstatus.com/uptime) I noticed one interesting pattern.
-GitHub started having uptime issues around November 2018.
-Only a month after Microsoft [announced](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition) their acquisition was complete.
+Since 2014, GitHub had their first outage in November 2018, only a month after Microsoft [announced](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition) their acquisition was complete.
+More often and serious incidents started in 2019 December.
 Whether it's coincidence or consequence, you decide.

 Take a look at historic uptime for Git Operations.